ai-practitioners/time-series-forecasting/docs/sql_query.md

     COUNT(DISTINCT date) AS num_hols,
     locale_name,
     locale
   FROM holidays_events
-WHERE transferred = 'False' AND type != 'Work Day' GROUP BY locale_name, locale
+  WHERE transferred = 'False' AND type != 'Work Day' AND date BETWEEN '2013-01-01' AND '2017-08-15' GROUP BY locale_name, locale
 )

 SELECT